hannagabor/pizza_clock/README.md

         ```
 * Implemented gradient symmetry.
 For constant attention, it is always `0.99`.
 For normal attention (`attention_rate = 1`), it varies between `0.41` and `0.75`.
 * I ran a sweep for LLC in `exploration.ipynb`.
 I will need to learn a bit more about how LLC estimation works.
-* Based on the experiments, attention 1 consistently has lower LLC estinate than attention 0.
+* Based on the experiments, attention `1` consistently has lower LLC estinate than attention `0`.
+I needed to use high localization (`100`) to get converging chains.
+I need to understand if that is ok.